amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 "Original" will yield square pixels for full-height PAL titles, and the sometimes correct narrow pixels for NTSC games.
-"40:27" will result in square pixels for PAL (5X) titles and NTSC/PAL60 titles.
+"40:27" will result in square pixels for PAL (5×) titles and NTSC/PAL60 titles.
 As guidance, use these settings depending on what video mode the launcher UI specifies:

-PAL-4X      Original
+4×PAL      Original
-PAL-5X      40:27
+5×PAL      40:27
-PAL60-5X    40:27
+5×PAL60    40:27
-NTSC-5X     40:27 or Original depending on title
+5×  NTSC     40:27 or Original depending on title

 Again, make sure to add the Minimig core overrides in MiSTer.ini as specified in the previous section to enjoy the best HDMI output possible, and make sure